superlinked/VectorHub/docs/use_cases/hybrid_search_&_rerank_rag.md

 - Identify exact words of names or objects like “Biden” or “Salvador Dali”.
 - Identify exact code snippets in programming languages as taking a similarity search here is practically useless.<br>

 This is where hybrid search comes in handy.
 The keyword search feature guarantees that abbreviations, annotations, names, and code stays on the radar and the vector search keeps the search results relevant in context.
 An interesting use case that will make this clear for you is the new Stack Overflow page.
 Stack Overflow leveraged AI to make its search algorithms powerful by migrating from simple lexical search to semantic and hybrid search.
 Earlier, they used the [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) algorithm to keep tabs on keywords in the user’s search string.
 This could result in missing out on relevant posts if the keywords (exact code snippets for the task) were not present in the post.
 Now, they use a hybrid search methodology to find the semantically relevant content from their corpus and also match the exact code typed in by the user if necessary.
 Check out their [blog](https://stackoverflow.blog/2023/07/31/ask-like-a-human-implementing-semantic-search-on-stack-overflow/?source=post_page-----c75203c2f2f5--------------------------------) to see how the search results improved by adopting hybrid search.

 ## Things to be aware of

 While hybrid search gives you a clear edge in most of the cases, you may also have to consider some potential pitfalls.
 - **Latency**: A hybrid query might exhibit an increase in latency compared to a semantic search when executing on a large knowledge corpus as it involves performing two search algorithms.
 - **Computational Expense**: Developing and customizing models for hybrid search can be computationally expensive.
 It is best to consider hybrid search only if your system requires keyword-backed results.
 - **Native Support in Databases**: Make sure the vector database you are using supports this functionality.

 There are many vector databases that support this feature.
 Pinecone, ElasticSearch, Apache Cassandra, and Weaviate incorporate functions that implement hybrid search.
 Check out the [Vector DB Comparison table](https://vdbs.superlinked.com/) by Vectorhub to know if your vector database supports hybrid search.

 ## Implementation Architecture
 ![Hybrid Search Archirecture](../assets/use_cases/hybrid_search_&_rerank_rag/HybridSearch.png "Fig 1")

 The hybrid search algorithm combines keyword search and vector search to retrieve relevant content from a corpus.
 In this section, we will dig deeper into the components.
 ### Keyword Search
-**Sparse vectors** or embeddings are vectors with high dimensionality, where most elements are zero.
+**Sparse vectors** are vectors with high dimensionality, where most elements are zero.
 They usually symbolize various language tokens, with the non-zero values signifying their respective significance.
-The keyword search algorithm uses sparse embeddings and so it is also called **sparse vector search**.
+Keyword search is also called **sparse vector search**.
 Usually, the **BM25 (Best Match 25)** algorithm is employed for keyword matching in embeddings.
 BM25 is a way of finding the most relevant documents for a given query by looking at two things:
 - How often do the query words appear in each document (the more, the better)?
 - How rare the query words are across all the documents (the rarer, the better)?